reireynoso/block-flix-lab/README.md

 ```
    <button disabled className="item-button">Already in Cart</button>
 ```
 * In the `Header` component, we have a div of "E-Commerce Lab", "Orders", and "Cart".
 By default, when the page loads, ItemsContainer should render with the list of all items fetched from the database.

-When Cart is clicked, the `CartContainer` component should render with only the items that were added to the cart.
+* When Cart is clicked, the `CartContainer` component should render with only the items that were added to the cart.
+A "Place Order" button exist which will empty the items in the cart and add the order with items to the list of orders.

+* When Orders is clicked, `OrderContainer` should render a list of previous orders using the `OrderComponent` with the items included using the `OrderItemCard` component.
+(To achieve this, consider setting Order as an array of arrays).

-* In the `CartContainer`, the `PhotoCard` generated should have a button with the text "Remove from Favorites".
-When this button is clicked, it should remove the specific photo from the favorites collection.
+* In the `CartContainer`, the `CartCard` generated should have a button with the text "Remove from Cart".
+When this button is clicked, it should remove the specific item from the cart.

-* In the `AddNewPhotoForm`, when the form is submitted, a new photo is stored in the collection of all photos.
-(You might have to get creative if you're working with the ID)
+* In the `Header` component, we also have the `FilterAndSortComponent` that contains both the `SortComponent` and `FilterComponents`.
+This component should only be rendered when you viewing ALL of the items, not when you are viewing the Cart or Orders.

+* The `SortComponent` should render a select with the option of each category of the items.
+When a specific category is selected, only the items with the same category should be rendered.

+* The `FilterComponent` renders an input field.
+This should also render out only the items whose names match

 ### BONUS